khael-kun-cmd/gemini-sre-agent/docs/ARCHITECTURE.md

 ### 2. Log Subscription (`LogSubscriber`)
 *   **Role:** Acts as the real-time entry point for log data.
 *   **Functionality:** Subscribes to Google Cloud Pub/Sub topics where logs are exported from Cloud Logging.
-It receives, parses, and dispatches log entries for further processing.
+It receives, parses, and dispatches log entries for further processing via a configurable callback.
 Designed to handle asynchronous message processing and acknowledgment.

 ### 3. Triage Agent (`TriageAgent`)
 *   **Role:** Performs rapid, preliminary analysis of incoming log data.
 *   **Functionality:** Utilizes a **Gemini Flash model** (e.g., `gemini-1.5-flash-001`) for quick assessment.
 It identifies potential issues, assigns a preliminary severity score, and summarizes the findings into a structured `TriagePacket`.
 This acts as a crucial filtering step to prioritize critical events.
+Includes built-in retry mechanisms for model calls to enhance robustness.

 ### 4. Analysis Agent (`AnalysisAgent`)
 *   **Role:** Conducts in-depth root cause analysis and generates comprehensive remediation plans.
 *   **Functionality:** Receives `TriagePacket`s from the `TriageAgent`.
 It employs a more powerful **Gemini Pro model** (e.g., `gemini-1.5-pro-001`) to perform detailed analysis, often incorporating historical logs and relevant configuration data.
 The output is a `RemediationPlan`, detailing the root cause, proposed fix, and potential code or Infrastructure as Code (IaC) patches.
+Includes built-in retry mechanisms for model calls to enhance robustness.

 ### 5. Remediation Agent (`RemediationAgent`)
 *   **Role:** Automates the implementation of proposed remediation actions.